 - BrandFlexz Fitness

-Splitting down the center of our list, ProFitness comes at you with a weightlifting belt that’s designed for more uses than you’d think.
-First of all, you’ll be able to use this for CrossFit, deadlifting, squat racks, and more, all thanks to the moveable and durable 4” leather construction.
-You get a ton of different adjustment loops, making this extremely versatile, even if you’re going to toss it over to your mate before finishing up for the day.
-ProFitness doesn’t smack a grand warranty on it, but within the first sixty days, you can get a 100% money-back refund if you’re not feeling it with this belt.
+Splitting down the center of our list, ProFitness comes at you with a weightlifting belt that’s designed for maximum coverage.
+The wide 4-inch leather belt offers plenty of security for deadlift, squats, and a wide range of barbell movements.
+A buckle belt this wide can be a bit tough to manage, but ProFitness does offer a solid tryout to make sure you’re happy with your purchase.
+They don’t throw down a lifetime warranty on it, but within the first sixty days you can get a 100% money-back refund if you’re not feeling it with this belt.
 From the sturdy leather to the excellent buckle, it’s a fortified belt if we’ve ever seen one.
 This can come in handy if you like to exercise on the adjustable workout bench.

 4” leather width for optimal back support

 RitFit isn’t using leather, but they’re using everything they’ve got to make this one of the most adjustable and flexible weightlifting belts on the market.
-If you’re a big and tall gent, you’ll have a great time fitting into this snugly, without causing too much constriction on your midsection.
-RitFit has been seen as a low-quality brand at first glance (usually under the misconception that you need leather to be good), but once you slip this on, the quality is going to amaze you.
-You get a lifetime warranty from RitFit, who aims to be the only weightlifting belt you’ll ever need.
+If you’re a big and tall lifter, you’ll have a great time fitting into this nylon belt snugly, without causing too much constriction on your midsection.
+With this whopping 6-inches of coverage, lifters with long torsos will get plenty of support.
+You get a lifetime warranty from RitFit, which aims to be the only weightlifting belt you’ll ever need.
 Apart from the quality, we also fell in love with the price.
 Be sure to also check out our list of the best knee sleeves for more great items like this.

 6” wide waterproof foam core